Veteran NC fire chief critically injured in Wintergreen skiing accident

-CHARLOTTESVILLE, Va. -- Authorities said a veteran North Carolina fire chief was critically injured in a skiing accident at Wintergreen Resort in Nelson County Saturday.
+CHARLOTTESVILLE, Va. -- Authorities say a veteran North Carolina fire chief has died following a skiing accident at Wintergreen Resort in Nelson County Saturday.

+"Chief Adam Snyder succumbed to injuries sustained in a snow skiing accident this afternoon at the University of Virginia Medical Center," officials posted on Facebook Monday afternoon.

 Officials with the The Town of Atlantic Beach, North Carolina, said Fire/EMS Chief Adam Snyder was with his family for a weekend trip at the resort when the accident happened.